brillout/goldpage/readme.md

 We will use Parcel instead of Webpack once Parcel v2 is released.
 There will then be no need for transpalition plugins anymore (since parcel is zero-config).

-## CSS pre-processors: PostCSS / Sass / Less / ...
+## Add CSS pre-processor: PostCSS / Sass / Less / ...

-## Routing: React Router / ...
+## Control Routing: Static Routing / Dynmaic Routing / React Router / ...
-## Frontend Libraries: Google Analytics / jQuery / Bootstrap / Semantic UI / ...
+## Add Frontend Libraries: Google Analytics / jQuery / Bootstrap / Semantic UI / ...

 To load a frontend library hosted on a cdn, add `<script>` and `<style>` tags to your HTML, see <a href=#html-meta-tags-indexhtml-title-meta-link->HTML Meta Tags: `index.html`, `<title/>`, `<meta/>`, `<link/>`, ...</a>.